Faʼaʼā: Location and geography

 Faaā is located in northwestern Tahiti.
 Just 4 mi south of the town center of Papeete, the runway for Faaā International Airport is built on coral reef since there is limited flat land.
 There is a slight bay south of the airport where the roads and freeways move inland.
 Downtown Faaā is about 20 ft above mean sea level.
 Faaā is in northwestern French Polynesia.
 The Papenoo River is fairly close.
 Faaā extends inland about 15 km.
 Mount Orohena is in the mountains of Faaā.
 The mountain is the highest point in French Polynesia at 7300 ft.
 Tahiti Iti is just to the southeast of the commune.
 Moorea, which is Tahiti's sister island, is located just 15 km across the Pacific Ocean.
 Many people can see Mount Tohivea which is the tallest mountain on Moorea at nearly 4000 ft.
 Los Angeles, California is located 4111 mi northeast, Santiago, Chile is 2100 mi east, Faaā Sydney, Australia is located 2000 mi west.
 Easter Island is not too far east of Faaā.
 There are some viewpoints in Faaā to see Moorea.
 Moorea appears as a gray mound with mountains across the Pacific Ocean.
 The Faaā Nature Park is a major park in the mountains.
 New Caledonia is located not too far to the west of Faaā.

 Nearby communes

 Moorea-Maiao on Moorea is located just across the Pacific Ocean 15 km away.
 Vaitape, Bora Bora is 218 km away and is the largest commune of Bora Bora.
 Uturoa is a closer commune on Raiatea.
-Papeete borders Faaā on the north and Papera borders Faaā on the south.
+Papeete borders Faaā on the north and Paperā borders Faaā on the south.